Generic selectors

 The Hebrew behind the word false implies an oath was made untruthfully, fraudulently, deceitfully, in vain, or without a cause.
 False swearing is pledging an oath that one never intends to fulfill.

-For example, Acts 23:12-14 tell of forty men who rashly vowed oaths that they would not eat or drink until they had killed Paul.
+For example, Acts 23:12-14 tell of forty plus men who rashly vowed oaths that they would not eat or drink until they had killed Paul.
 They were never able to carry out their threat because Paul was still alive many months later.
 So, either they died of thirst and starvation or swore false oaths if they ate or drank to avoid death.
 Circumstances prevented them from killing Paul but, in the eyes of God, they were still liable for their oaths, even if it meant they would die because of their rash words.

 Generally speaking, once an oath is sworn, it must be fulfilled.
 There are exceptions, however, such as certain oaths made by a daughter or wife as specified in Numbers 30:3-15.
 Aside from that, all oaths that are broken or never fulfilled are sin:

-DEUTERONOMY 23:21-23 When thou shalt vow a vow unto the LORD thy God, thou shalt not slack to pay it: for the LORD thy God will surely require it of thee; and it would be sin in thee.
-22 But if thou shalt forbear to vow, it shall be no sin in thee.
-23 That which is gone out of thy lips thou shalt keep and perform; even a freewill offering, according as thou hast vowed unto the LORD thy God, which thou hast promised with thy mouth.
+DEUTERONOMY 23:21-23 “When you make a vow to the LORD your God, you shall not delay to pay it; for the LORD your God will surely require it of you, and it would be sin to you.
+22 “But if you abstain from vowing, it shall not be sin to you.
+23 “That which has gone from your lips you shall keep and perform, for you voluntarily vowed to the LORD your God what you have promised with your mouth.

 In a perfect world, the simple ‘yes’ or ‘no’ of someone should be enough.
 Sadly, trust between people is hard to establish because so many are willing to break their promises.
 Even Paul had to deal with those who doubted his word: